 My Final Thoughts

-It’s about people we can communicate with profoundly.
+- People we can communicate with profoundly.

-It’s about people who have been living and breathing, suffering and triumphing.
+- People who have been living and breathing, suffering and triumphing.

-It’s about roots, branches, leaves, and whole forests.
+- Roots, branches, leaves, and whole forests.

 It’s all about us!